vernchao91/vernchao91/README.md

 🖥🖱️🎮⚡🏀🏈⚽ A few things about myself is that I'm very competitive.
 I love playing games and sports and I also love watching sports and esports.
 My passion for technology grew at an early age!
 I now love the fact that I can use my knowledge to make my career part of my hobby!

-📫 Want to connect?
-Find my socials here!
+📫 Let's connect on my socials!
 <br>
 🔗 [LinkedIn](https://www.linkedin.com/in/vern-chao-a8201a1ba)
 <br>